Whisky-and-Wheels/website/content/trips/cairngorms/dalmunzie.md

 Jack made the call to ignore Google and stick to the marked trail, which was wise.
 I reached the signpost we had designated as a re-grouping point first and called Dalmunzie, our hotel.

 There are no words to express the relief I felt when I told the receptionist we were on the Cateran trail and she said, “Oh, I know exactly where you are.”
 That made one of us.
-We had stopped about 30ft from the peak and on the other side, a rocky downhill slope led to the road and Dalmunzie hotel.
+We had stopped about 30ft from the peak and, on the other side, a rocky downhill slope led to the road and Dalmunzie hotel.

 <figure class="float-left">
 {% image "img/descent.jpeg", "Walking our bikes down the steep and gravelly Cateran mountain trail path towards Dalmunzie hotel." %}